Update of Arduino Led Control Library for MAX7219

 Hardware SPI for the MAX7219

 Up from version 1.1.0 the NoiascaLedControl supports the hardware SPI for the MAX7219/MAX7221.
 Hardware SPI is much more faster than the common "software bitbang".
-Also - if you are using already another SPI device, you can reuse the exisiting pins for MOSI and SCK and don't need these separte pins for your display.
-As with other SPI devices on a shared bus, your MAX7219 needs a separate "Chip Select" pin.
+Further more - if you are using already another SPI device, you can reuse the exisiting pins for MOSI and SCK and don't need these separte pins for your display.
+As with other SPI devices on a shared bus, your MAX7219 only needs a separate "Chip Select" pin.

 In the sketch you need two changes: